 K-Means Clustering and PCA

-Detected anomalies were clustered using R function kmeans and consistently yielded one cluster rich in CO2 concentrations (“CO2 Cluster”), another cluster rich in BC/NOx/UFP (“BC/UFP Cluster”) concentrations, and a third cluster that contains lower concentrations of all four pollutants for both QOR and DBSCAN derived anomalies (“Transition Cluster”).
-19–22Table 1 contains cluster means of the three derived clusters from the QOR and DBSCAN algorithms.
-Figure S5 shows cluster assignments of DBSCAN labeled anomalies projected onto the first two principal component axes in a PCA biplot.
-Figure 4 displays boxplots of the clustered DBSCAN pollutant anomalies.
-In Figure S5, it is evident that the CO2-rich cluster points in the direction of CO2 loadings, while the BC/UFP-rich cluster points in the direction of the BC/UFP loadings.
-These loadings when varimax rotated are consistent in split with those reported in Larson et al.; loadings are sequestered into BC/UFP-rich and CO2-rich factors.
-However, they differ in value.
+We cluster detected anomalies using R function kmeans, which consistently yields one cluster rich in CO2 concentrations (“CO2 Cluster”), another cluster that contains lower (but still higher than their non-anomaly counterparts) concentrations of all four pollutants for both QOR and DBSCAN derived anomalies (“Transition Cluster”), and a third cluster rich in BC/NOx/UFP (“BC/UFP Cluster”) concentrations.
+Table 1, Figure 4, and Figure S5 contain statistics describing the contents of each cluster.
+The results are consistent with previously published emissions patterns associated with light and heavy-duty vehicles.
+Heavy-duty, diesel-powered vehicles emit more BC, NOx, and UFP per kilogram of fuel than light-duty vehicles, often an order of magnitude or more.19–22 Additionally, loadings from the PCA biplot in Figure S5 when varimax rotated are consistent in split with those reported in Larson et al.1; loadings are sequestered into BC/UFP-rich and CO2-rich factors which are attributed to heavy- and light-duty vehicle activity, respectively.
 These loadings are given in Table S7.